Infographic – The 6 Must Haves of Hiring ‘Simply the Best’ CTO!

-Many of our clients are using custom software and digital initiatives to drive sales, increase efficiency or improve service.
+Many of our clients use custom software and digital initiatives to drive sales, increase efficiency or improve service.
 Sometimes they are disrupting entire markets.
-As a result the requirement for a commercially astute CTO is on the rise.
-Our Co-Founder and Director Graeme Freeman discusses this in more detail in our video above.
+As a result, the requirement for a commercially astute CTO is on the rise.
+Freeman Clarke Co-Founder and Director Graeme Freeman discusses this in more detail in this video.

 Developing Custom Software?
 Don’t Hire an Interim CTO

-As more companies invest in bespoke software, there is an increasing demand for interim Chief Technology Officer (interim CTO).
-This blog post helps explain the potential opportunity and potential issues.
+As more companies invest in bespoke software, there is an increasing demand for an interim Chief Technology Officer (CTO).
+But there’s a better way to find a flexible, experienced CTO.

-But, bespoke software can extremely be valuable – not least because it’s difficult to get it right.
-Bespoke software can allow you to do things better than your competitors, it can allow you to give you customers a higher quality experience, and to create new, high value services.
-It can allow you to scale your business without proportionate increases in costs.
-Bespoke software is intellectual property and it amplifies the value of a business.
+Nevertheless, bespoke software can extremely be valuable.
+It allows you to do things better than your competitors.
+It can provide your customers a better experience and provide new revenue streams with new services.
+It can allow you to scale your business without a proportionate increase in costs.
+Finally, as intellectual property, custom software amplifies the value of a business.

-A CTO or Chief Technology Officer owns all aspects of IT centred on software development.
-A CTO should bridge the gap between the business and the development activities and ensure the software delivers the business plan.
+A CTO owns all aspects of IT centered on software development.
+A good CTO also bridges the gap between the business and the development activities, ensuring that the software delivers the business plan.
+He or she understands market needs and commercial opportunities, and thus can help develop those business plans.

-The CTO’s basic role is to understand the market need and commercial opportunity, and help develop business plans.
-And then to ensure the ideas are turned into working software effectively, in-house or externally.
-But most importantly the software must be well designed, well engineered, secure, properly tested and compliant with contractual and regulatory requirements.
-Finally the CTO ensure that all software is properly hosted and supported.
+The CTO then ensures that the ideas are turned into effective software.
+He or she has guaranteed that the software is well-designed, well-engineered, secure, properly tested, and compliant with contractual and regulatory requirements.
+Finally the CTO makes sure that all software is properly hosted and supported.

-In order to deliver, an interim CTO must understand the commercial context properly.
-For example, for ecommerce they should understand external partners like Amazon, ebay and how search marketing is optimised.
+In order to deliver, an interim CTO must understand the commercial context properly — for example, for ecommerce, they should understand external partners like Amazon and eBay, and how search marketing is optimized.

-As well as working well with the rest of the Board, an interim CTO should be able to deal credibly with external investors, advisors, partners and suppliers.
+As well as working well with the rest of the executive team, an interim CTO must be able to deal creditably with external investors, advisors, partners and suppliers.

-Interim CTOs generally work on fixed term contracts, on a day rate basis.
-Interim CTOs normally find their work through agencies and are available at short-notice when available.
-They will expect their appointment to be full-time for the duration of the contract, and will generally work alone.
+Interim CTOs generally work on fixed-term contracts for a day rate.
+Interim CTOs normally find their work through agencies and are available at short notice.
+They will expect their appointment to be full-time for the duration of the contract, and they will generally work alone.

-Freeman Clarke provide fractional (part-time) CTOs rather than interims as we believe the interim model lacks flexibility for the client and exposes the short-term interests of the interim.
-Our team make a long-term commitment to understanding a client’s business aims and have a long-term interest in the viability of their work.
-We can ramp up or ramp down so remain engaged with our clients on a flexible basis for the long-term.
+We believe that the interim model lacks flexibility for the client, and it exposes the short-term interests of the interim hire.
+Instead Freeman Clarke provides flexible, or part-time CTOs.
+We make a long-term commitment to understanding a client’s business and take a long-term interest in the viability of their work.
+We can ramp up or down, while remaining flexibly engaged with our clients for the long-term.

 CTOs can only join our team after an extensive and rigorous screening process, so we guarantee that our people really are the best in the business.

-Visit our Knowledge Centre which includes all content related to this topic.
+Visit our Knowledge Center which includes all content related to this topic.

 Subscribe to our Business Insights